 Regardless of how it is used, Kanban is an effective method for improving workflow management and increasing team productivity.

 The Lean approach is based on the principles of Lean Manufacturing, which aims to eliminate waste and maximise efficiency.
 It utilises various tools, including Value Stream Mapping and Kaizen events, to optimise processes and reduce unnecessary steps.
-Organisations can streamline their workflows and boost their productivity by identifying and eliminating wasteful activities.
+By identifying and eliminating wasteful activities, organisations can streamline their workflows and boost their productivity.

-Value Stream Mapping is a visual tool that helps to identify inefficiencies in processes by mapping out the flow of materials and information.
-Meanwhile, Kaizen events involve teams coming together to identify opportunities for improvement and make changes in a short period of time.
+Value Stream Mapping is a visual tool for identifying process inefficiencies by mapping out the flow of materials and information.
+Meanwhile, Kaizen events involve teams coming together to identify opportunities for improvement and make changes quickly.

-These tools and methodologies enable organisations to improve their operations and achieve better outcomes continuously.
+These tools and methodologies enable organisations to continuously improve their operations and achieve better outcomes.

 The Extreme Programming software development method enhances software quality by applying various best practices.
 These practices include pair programming, test-driven development, and regular refactoring.